Where to go for shopping in Phuket?

-In any town of Phuket you’ll see people selling stuff on the street side.
-It can be in a small stall or it can even be right on the floor.
-The list of what’s on sale in the street could be once again summarized as ‘Same Same but Different’.
-Lots of T-shirts, lamps, shoes, bags and souvenirs you don’t need.
-Usually the closer you are from city center and busy streets, the higher the price will be.
-So bargain hard if you are in a busy street, but take it easy if you are in a more quiet street where prices are usually is lower.
-Remember that small shops live on daily sales so if the vendor is nice and friendly, it’s ok to pay a little more.
+In any town of Phuket, you’ll see people selling stuff on the street side.
+It can be in a small stall, or it can even be right on the floor.
+The list of what’s on sale in the street is often ‘Same Same but Different’ — lots of T-shirts, lamps, shoes, bags and souvenirs you don’t need.
+Usually the closer you are from the city centre and busy streets, the higher the price will be.
+So bargain hard if you are on a busy street, but take it easy if you are in a more quiet street where prices are usually is lower.
+Remember that small shops live from their daily sales so if the vendor is nice and friendly, it’s ok to pay a little more.

 Bazaars are a little different from night markets.
 They are open all day and every day, usually permanent, and under a roof.
 They sell Tee-shirts, jeans, bags and shoes again.
 If you walk in a bazaar, you will soon notice that vendors are not Thai, very easy to notice that from the way they address to you.
 If you see something you like, bargain hard, very hard.
 Read more

-Shopping mall obviously sell better quality products at higher prices.
-However you will find different products at different floors.
+Shopping malls sell better quality products at higher prices.
+However, you will find different products on different floors.
 Dedicated brand shops and department stores sell real brands at higher prices.
-Sometimes it’s not even cheaper than overseas but you might spot something you won’t find at home.
-Now every mall in Thailand have a ‘local floor’ where you can find cheaper local stuff, clothing and souvenirs.
-You will also find electronics counters selling mobile cases and hundreds accessories.
-Once you are in these areas you will know, just remember to bargain!
-The 2 main malls in Phuket are Jungceylon in Patong and Central Festival in Phuket Town.
+Sometimes it’s not even cheaper than overseas, but you might spot something you won’t find at home.
+Now every mall in Thailand has a ‘local floor’ where you can find cheaper local stuff, clothing and souvenirs.
+You will also find electronics counters selling mobile cases and hundreds of accessories.
+Once you are in these areas, you will know, remember to bargain!
+The two main malls in Phuket are Jungceylon in Patong and Central Festival in Phuket Town.
 Read more